About The Project

 TQ9 Partnership then looked for another developer or retirement village operator to complete the regeneration of the remainder of the site and despite extensive discussions with several residential and retirement village operators over several years, the right partner was not found.

 Despite being allocated for development over ten years ago, no one was found to be able to deliver the scheme.

 At the end of 2020, a joint venture development agreement was signed with Acorn Property Group who have extensive experience of regenerating brownfield sites with mixed-use development and who were willing to undertake community engagement as before.

 The first public consultation was held on 23rd November 2021.
-Feedback and questionnaires were able to be submitted until 14th December 2021.
+Feedback and questionnaires were submitted.

 We want to hear from you